Archisman-Mridha/kubeaid/argocd-helm-charts/redis-operator/charts/redis-operator/readme.md

 > Note: If `certificate.secretName` is not provided, the operator will generate a self-signed certificate and use it for webhook server.
 ---
 > Note : If you want to disable the webhook you have to pass the `--set webhook=false` and `--set certmanager.enabled=false`  while installing the redis-operator.
----
-> Note: If you want to use an existing `ClusterIssuer` to sign the webhook certificate, you can pass `--set issuer.create=false`, `--set issuer.kind=ClusterIssuer` and `--set issuer.name=cluster-issuer-name-here` while installing the operator.

 ### 4. Patch the CA Bundle (if using cert-manager)